by Bali Dave • The best hotels & resorts in Bali

 Bali Hotels – Tips & Advice

-- Best Luxury Hotels in Bali
+- Best Luxury Hotels

-- Best Boutique Hotels in Bali
+- Best Boutique Hotels for Couples

-- Best Cheap Hotels in Bali
+- Best Budget Hotels

-Kuta Beach (Kuta) • Febri’s Hotels & Spa (Kuta) • Puri Cendana Resort Bali (Seminyak) • The Open House (Jimbaran) • Alam Indah (Ubud) • Nick’s Pension (Ubud)
+Kuta Beach (Kuta) • Febri’s Hotels & Spa (Kuta) • Puri Cendana Resort Bali (Seminyak) • The Open House (Jimbaran) • Nick’s Pension (Ubud)